vi/websocat/doc.md

         --async-stdio                           [A] On UNIX, set stdin and stdout to nonblocking mode instead of spawning a thread.
 This should improve performance, but may break other programs running on the same console.
+        --compress-deflate                      [A] Compress data coming to a WebSocket using deflate method.
+Affects only binary WebSocket messages.
+        --compress-gzip                         [A] Compress data coming to a WebSocket using gzip method.
+Affects only binary WebSocket messages.
+        --compress-zlib                         [A] Compress data coming to a WebSocket using zlib method.
+Affects only binary WebSocket messages.
         --crypto-reverse                        [A] Swap encryption and decryption operations in `crypto:` specifier - encrypt on read, decrypto on write.
         --dump-spec                             [A] Instead of running, dump the specifiers representation to stdout